mortie/lafun-language/README.md

 }
 ```

-Creating an instance of a class is just like aclling a function,
+Creating an instance of a class is just like calling a function,
 so `Vector2D(10, 20)` creates a vector with `x=10` and `y=20`.

 Here's an example program using our vector: